SupeR19902/x720/README.md

 It is not only the hardware... but you came here because the software accompanied is as bad as the hardware...
 Problems occur on both hats, so it is NOT a randomly defective hardware problem.

 Only buy this if considered the pros and cons, and you are going to use the workarounds.
 And have almost no power outages.
-Like one in every 5 years :(.  *## YOU HAVE BEEN WARNED ##*
+Like one in every 5 years :(.  __*YOU HAVE BEEN WARNED*__

 #### Cons ####

 ##### HAT #####
- * Mayor power spikes on GPIO pins when cutting main power
+ * Mayor power spikes on GPIO pins when cutting main power.
+That makes the extension board with the 40 pins break out of the case, quite useless if you use the batteries) Do not bother using that...
  * Undervoltage detected when cutting the main power
  * Top button, which uses GPIO, is triggered when cutting the main power.
 That also probably means spikes on all other electronics when switching from wired power to battery (and back)...
  * Previous con makes the top button for reboot or save shutdown useless!
-You can still use it as a power on button, or for total power down (make sure you run *sudo halt* first so to not damage your sd card)
+You can still use it as a power on button, or for total power down.
+But make sure you run *sudo halt* first so to not damage your sd card before you do that.
  * If the shutdown problem occurs when removing the power plug, your board is toast/fried/kaput!!!! (geekworm you lying bastards!!! see https://www.youtube.com/watch?v=enWHudsFcuw)...
 With fully charged batteries and no power plug inserted.
 If it will *NOT TURN ON* when pressing the top button, you know you are screwed.
  * The button script will cause reboots when power is lost (related to gpio is triggered when...)
  * Jumper for auto shutdown is 3v DC (according to their specs).
 But battery meter is so bad it will power off (not safe shutdown) at values lower then ~3.15v high, which is much higher then 3v.
 Making the jumper useless.
 DO NOT SET JUMPER
- * Network card can dissapear from your system completely, needing a power unplug and removal of the batteries
+ * Network card can dissapear from your system completely, needing a power unplug and removal of the batteries and thus opening the case, unscrewing 10 screws... whenever that happens
  * Provided little usb cable is reaaaly flimsy and does sometimes stops working.
 This is not related to network card disappearing thou
  * Battery meter is shit...
 I mean really shit...
  * Button for reboot or safe shutdown does not work without batteries present.
 Their specs say otherwise, but it does not work...
 The GPIO for the button does NOT work without batteries)